-I know it's hard to accept (even though you know it's true), but there is a world of pleasure out there that won't cost you a cracker.
+I realise it's hard to accept (even though you know it's true), but there is a world of pleasure out there that won't cost you a cent.

 The best things in life don't come with a label stitched to them or a brand name emblazoned on the front for your equally afflicted friends to admire.
-Many of the best things are priceless and free.
+Many of the best things are free.
+And priceless.